 Head Linesman - When you read forward pass, watch your key receiver and action in the crackback zone.
-Remain on the line of scrimmage until the ball crosses the line.
+Move slowly off the line five yards.
 You are responsible for covering pass receptions from the line to 15 yards beyond the line of scrimmage.
 Observe action on and by receivers in your area.
 If the pass is thrown out of your area, observe the action of players other than the pass receiver.
 Be prepared to determine whether a quick pass thrown toward you is forward or backward.
 You are primarily responsible for the legality of a forward pass near the line of scrimmage.
 On a play away, look for ineligibles downfield.